Water Quality

 For more information about PFAS, residents are encouraged to visit the NSW EPA website www.epa.nsw.gov.au

-Testing results for per- and polyfluoroalkyl substances (PFAS)
+Testing results: For Per- and polyfluoroalkyl substances (PFAS)

 PFAS chemicals – or per-and polyfluoroalkyl substances – are synthetic chemicals found in many everyday products.
 They have been widely used in many industrial and consumer applications as they are effective at resisting heat, stains, grease and water.
 The Australian Drinking Water Guideline (ADWG) threshold values show the amount of PFAS in drinking water that a person can consume on a daily basis over a lifetime without any appreciable risk to health.